 - Far higher standard deduction and lower tax brackets

-- Spouse income will be taxable in the by the U.S. tax laws
+- Spousal income will be taxable in the by the U.S. tax laws

 - Combined income may exceed the minimum reporting requirement which may result in more reports to file